CommerceExperts/searchhub-docs/docs/smartsuggest/service-integration.rst

 The suggest service comes with several request versions, that give you a different level of detail.
 The suggestions themselves are all the same, just the structure or the meta data attached to the suggestions will differ.

+The correct version path fragments are one of "v1", "v2", "v3" or "v4".

 V1 Response